CSCfi/csc-user-guide/docs/apps/nextflow.md

 !!! info "Pay attention to usage of Nextflow version"

-    Please note that nextflow version 23.04.3 can only be for pipelines built with DSL2
+    Please note that nextflow version starting from 23.04.3 onwards can only be for pipelines built with DSL2.
+You can downgrade to lower versions for workflows that are built with DSL1

 ## Usage